Byproduct/BlinkTicku_tray/README.md

 # BlinkTicku_tray
-A simple and neat windows tray app for controlling a BlinkStick device.
+A small and simple windows tray application for controlling a BlinkStick device.
 This one smoothly changes the color of the stick according to CPU usage.